helixhorned/ljremarkable/README.md

 Copyright (C) 2019-2021 Philipp Kutin.

-The main application `grabscreen.lua` is GPL3-licensed.
+The application `grabscreen.lua`, including several of its modules, is distributed under the terms of the GPL 3.0 license, with the option of choosing a later version.
 See [`LICENSE.GPL3.txt`](LICENSE.GPL3.txt) for details. \
-The "library part" -- the non-generated source code in this repository that is used by the application -- is MIT-licensed, unless otherwise noted.
+The "library part" -- the non-generated source code in this repository that is used by the application -- is MIT-licensed, as are the helper programs.
 See [`LICENSE.MIT.txt`](LICENSE.MIT.txt) for details.

 Disclaimer